ZariaWong/A-Text-based-Life-Simulator/README.md

     The following activities will be generated from 22 years old to 60 years old

     (Family) [A potential partner can be met randomly, i.e. Probability 0.2 every year]

-    -> Dating [RANDOM jobs and they would say random words when dating]

     -> Getting married